XiaoGeNintendo/HHSOJ-Web-Edition/README.md

 - 19w08d: Fixed if you don't know the hhsoj holder and you launched the program for the first time you will be confused.

 - 19w09d: Too much log!
 Deleted some logs!

+- 19w10d: Fixed that in Linux, the hhsoj folder cannot be found.